argilla-io/argilla-python/docs/reference/argilla_sdk/records/records.md

 ])
 ```

-However, you can also create `Record` objects directly and pass them to the same method.
+You can also create `Record` objects directly and pass them to the same method.

 ```python
 records = [